LeZheng-x/A-SLAM/README.md

-# A-SLAM based on information theory
+# Activate SLAM based on information theory

 ## Notes:
 This project is under development and unfinished so far.